FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 On Privacy Day, we want to get as many people as possible to click a privacy day button and sign a petition, send a request, and crowdsource company consent policy.
 This is imagined throug the use of an open form that is hacked at the hackathon.
 The form will help people  to configure their own button for a request to a company.

-We will also create a response form for the company which will in effect create a consent record and response to the request in the form of a consent receipt which the individual then receives.
+We will also create a response form for the company which will in effect create a consent record and response to the request in the form of a consent receipt which the individual then receives.  (see http://techscience.org/a/2015101601/)

 This opens up many other possivle 'consent for commercec' hacks for people to provide their own terms for consent preferences to companies, providing the signal needed for consent based networking to companies.